MattFenelon/heroku-buildpack-ruby-poppler/README.md

 0.42.0 is the last released version to work with the latest version of the poppler gem [3.0.8](https://rubygems.org/gems/poppler/versions/3.0.8).

+## Compilation

+The first-run of this buildpack will compile the poppler library.
+The compilation of the poppler library can take some time.
+Subsequent builds use a cached version of the compiled library, vastly decreasing the amount of time to install the buildpack.

+When the cache can't be used, the poppler library will need to be compiled again.
+This could happen when the poppler version has changed, or there have been enough changes to this buildpack that old cached versions can't be used.

 ## Installation path

 Poppler is installed on the dynos to `/app/vendor/poppler`.
 The installation